Ramstein resumes outbound flights to US after three-week pause

-Evacuees board an outbound flight to the United States from Ramstein Air Base, Germany, Oct.
+Flights transporting Afghan evacuees to the United States from Ramstein Air Base, Germany, resumed Oct.
 9, 2021.

-This is the first flight to depart Ramstein after a three-week pause.
-Outbound flights were temporarily paused at the request of the U.S. Centers for Disease Control and Prevention out of an abundance of caution due to the discovery of a small number of measles cases in the United States among recently arrived evacuees from Afghanistan.
-Approximately 8,800 evacuees received the measles, mumps and rubella vaccine and the majority of eligible evacuees received the Janssen COVID-19 vaccine at Ramstein and Rhine Ordnance Barracks.
-(U.S. Air Force photo by Staff Sgt.
-Philip Bryant)
+The outbound flights began again after a temporary pause at the request of the U.S. Centers for Disease Control and Prevention due to the discovery of a small number of measles cases in the United States among recently arrived evacuees from Afghanistan.

+“The flights did stop but operations were always continuous.
+We were always making sure of caring for the travelers, always finding a way to improve their quality of life here” said Senior Master Sgt.
+Jason Harre, Operation Allies Welcome evacuee processing center lead.
+“Finding ways to prepare them for integration into U.S. life.”

+As evacuees waited for just over three weeks, Ramstein, along with various other agencies, worked together to provide for the evacuees during their extended stay.

 |Date Taken: